`

 Please Specify Desired Format

-Block Section #6-- Police HQ & Central Fire Station (6" high all round) share a Block Section back-to-back.
-These three story buildings indicate entrances for Police Headquarters, Central Booking, Prisoner Transfer (a likely location for some nasty scenes), and the Fire Marshall's Office, as well two bays for Fire Trucks.
+Block Section #6--Police HQ & Central Fire Station (6" high all round) share a Block Section back-to-back.
+These three story buildings indicate entrances for Police Headquarters, Central Booking, Prisoner Transfer (a likely location for some nasty scenes), the Fire Marshall's Office, as well bays for Fire Trucks.
 No layout is complete without these, for if you're going to have crime, you've got to have a place for the Cops to eat donuts!

 Please Specify Desired Format

-Block Section #7-- Perfect for fronting on the Levee/Riverfront, this Block has the Harbor Master's Office next to the large Fish Market, a Waterman's flop house (the Backwater Inn), and the Samuel Gompers Union Hall for Dock Workers.
+Block Section #7-- Perfect for fronting on the Levee/Riverfront, this Block has the Harbor Master's Office next to the large Fish Market, a Waterman's flop house (the Backwater Inn), the Uranium Steamship Company's Offices, and the "Joe Hill" Union Hall for the Local Dock Workers Union, as well as district HQ for the International Workers of the World (I.W.W.).
 Between agitating Socialists on the one hand, and Mob attempts to control Labor Unions on the other, all kinds of action can be played out here.
 The Block is just under 6" high all around, though the Inn has a slightly higher gabled roof.

 Please Specify Desired Format

 Block Section #8-- Federal Building & Police Garage also share this Block Section back-to-back.
 The Police Garage and Dispatcher's Office is 5" high, while the Federal Building (with Post Office) stands 7" high.
 The FBI, Federal Attorney, and Revenue Agents would all have their offices here.
-The Police Garage is where all Patrol Cars, "Paddy Wagon," and Motorcycle Patrol would be centrally located, ready to come barreling out of the doors and onto the streets.
+The Police Garage is where all Patrol Cars, "Paddy Wagons," and Motorcycle Patrols would be centrally located, ready to come barreling out the doors and screaming onto the streets--just like in the movies!

 Please Specify Desired Format